gnolang/workshops/presentations/2023-10-09--generating-audio--schollz/presentation.md

 Gno is optimized for blockchain - it has deterministic execution for executing on distributed systems.

-*Practically speaking*, Gno is Go without `crypto/rand`, web calls, and imports from non-deterministic libraries.
+*practically speaking*, Gno is Go without `crypto/rand`, web calls, and imports from non-deterministic libraries.
 Gno code is transpiled into Go code which then leverages the Go compiler system.

-*If you can write Go code, you can write Gno code.*
+**If you can write Go code, you can write Gno code.**

 If you write Gno code, you can immediately write "smart contracts".